alex-ozdemir/rlfsc/README.md

 ## Todos

 * Tail Recursion
-   * C historically has had poor support for tail recusion, which is why the original LFSC manually implemented it with gotos.
+   * C historically has had poor support for tail recursion, which is why the original LFSC manually implemented it with gotos.
    * We can't (and won't) do that in Rust.
-   * We could implement a loop-based tail recursion.
+   * We should implement a trampoline-based approach
-   * Perhaps it would be better to do a trampoline-based approach?
-      * e.g. with `tramp`.
+* Term destruction
+   * When destructing terms (auto-implemented), we go into deep recursion.
+   * We should manually implement some destructors to prevent this.
 * Implement a streaming tokenizer.
    * Right now we need to bring the whole input into memory before tokenizing.
    * Option 1: Modify `logos` to allow this by implementing `logos::Source`